EstradaJesus19/Student-Group-Web-Page/README.md

     <p>First lines...<a href="blogs/blog-0001.html">Leer más</a></p>
 </div>
 ```
-Dont fotget to change category text font color as follows:

-- Personal: #e89d1c
-- News: #cf6216
-- Scientific: #b7280f

 ## Contact

-If you have any questions or suggestions, feel free to contact me at [jagallardo@uninorte.edu.co](mailto:jagallardo@uninorte.edu.co).
+If you have any questions or suggestions, feel free to contact me at [my e-mail](mailto:jagallardo@uninorte.edu.co).

 ---